lite/kbase/practice/codestyle.md

 Presenter and Form should be split
 ----

-Presenter is show, Form is for data save
+Presenter is show, Form is for data save, controller use service to validate form, then render to presenter.

 Naming
 ----
-Java createForm
+Java createForm isValid
-ruby create_form
+ruby create_form has_content?
-html or css disabled-class
+html/css class="disabled"